 This is a full day workshop that will provide methodologies of determining the preferred approach of the person you are working or communicating with.
 The interactive activities throughout the workshop will deliver valuable insight into enhancing workplace relationships along with providing an understanding of the power of influencing change from all levels of the organization.

-Gas Detection and Sensor Technology 101 – Presented by Brad Yaceyko of Honeywell
+Gas Detection and Monitoring Presented by Brad Yaceyko of Honeywell Industries

 At the heart of every gas detector measurement is a sensor; in this half day workshop join us to learn more about sensor technologies used in portable safety gas detectors.
 You will gain a better understanding of the capabilities and limitations of these important safety devices.
 Topics covered in this workshop will include: applications, sensor technology, calibration and bump testing recommendations, a review of common atmospheric gas hazards and the consequences of failing to monitor for them.